 4-H club programming in Churchill County covers several project areas that teach leadership, life skills and citizenship.

 Churchill County Community Readiness Network

 Nevada communities need rapid access to information during an emergency.
 In an effort to enhance community preparedness, safety and available resources and by using GPS and GIS mapping.
-University of Nevada Cooperative Extension’s 4-H youth and adult leaders in Churchill County are working with community emergency managers to address evacuation and shelter mapping.
+Extension’s 4-H youth and adult leaders in Churchill County are working with community emergency managers to address evacuation and shelter mapping.